Your New Life in Christ

 The benefits of your fresh start and new life in Christ are not limited to the physical duration of your human life on earth, but they are greatly increased when you join God and Jesus in his eternal heavenly kingdom.
 There you will receive “every spiritual blessing in Christ” and share in “the riches of his (God’s) glorious inheritance in the saints” (Ephesians 1:3, & 18).
 Our minds cannot comprehend the complete eternal inheritance that God has reserved for his children.

 May God really bless you in your new life in Christ.
-If you have questions about this matter or this statement, you may address them to .
+If you have any questions about this matter or this statement, you may address them to email@example.com.

 The above Scripture quotations are taken from the HOLY BIBLE, NEW INTERNATIONAL VERSION.
 Copyright © 1973, 1978, 1984 by International Bible Society.
 Used by permission of Zondervan Publishing House.